 The traditional undergraduate program follows the same campus-life guidelines as the School of Traditional Undergraduate Studies.
-See p.
-28 for the Campus Life section.
-Student-life guidelines for the RN-BSN Track can be found on p.
+See Campus Life section.
+Student-life guidelines for the RN-BSN Track can be found within the corresponding section of the course catalog. on p.
 215.